butyi/gzml/README.md

 (9600) monitor baudrate.
 I haven't found 5.33MHz quarz only if I buy 1000 pieces. :)
 I could only buy 5.2MHz from Conrad, which is still inside the tolerance range.
 So, baud rate is fix 9600 and cannot be changed by parameter.
-But you can change in source code (monloader.c).
+But you can change in source code (gzml.c).
 Do not forget, quarz change need to update PLL setup in system software too.

 ## Test